swethaarja717/swethaarja717/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on ...
+My name is Swetha, and I’m a student interested in coding and language learning.

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning languages.
-- 👯 I’m looking to collaborate on ...
+- 📫 How to reach me: swethaarja2005@gmail.com
 <!--
 **swethaarja717/swethaarja717** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.